Portuguese Water Dog

 These dogs excel at dog sports like agility, obedience, and dock diving.
 Many Australian dog training clubs offer activities perfect for channelling their natural abilities.
 Without adequate mental stimulation, they can become destructive - think chewed furniture and excessive barking.

 Swimming is their absolute favourite activity, so if you live near water, you're in luck!
 They'll happily spend hours in the surf or at the local dog beach.
-Just remember, their webbed feet and waterproof coat mean they can swim for much longer than you might expect.
+The key is keeping them busy and engaged - a tired Portuguese Water Dog is a well-behaved Portuguese Water Dog.

 Who is an ideal owner?